The Changeling (LaValle novel)

 The Changeling is a 2017 fantasy horror novel by Victor LaValle.
-The novel received critical acclaim, winnings awards including the 2017 Dragon Award for Best Horror Novel, 2018 August Derleth Award, 2018 Locus Award for Best Horror Novel, and 2018 World Fantasy Award—Novel.
+The novel received critical acclaim, winnings awards including the 2017 Dragon Award for Best Horror Novel, 2018 British Fantasy Award for Best Horror Novel (August Derleth Award), 2018 Locus Award for Best Horror Novel, and 2018 World Fantasy Award—Novel.
 The novel was adapted into a television show of the same name which premiered in 2023.

 Plot summary

 Lillian Kagwa and Brian West meet in New York City in 1968.
 In September 1977, they have a son, Apollo.
 By the time Apollo is 4, Brian has disappeared.
 In 1989, 12 year old Apollo receives a cardboard box labeled “Improbabilia” which contains mementos from his father’s life as well as a copy of Outside Over There from Apollo’s childhood.
 This incident inspires him to become a rare book dealer.

 Apollo falls in love with a librarian named Emma Valentine.
 They eventually marry and have a son named Brian.
 Emma begins having disturbing thoughts that Brian is not really her son and has been replaced by a changeling.
 Emma and Apollo fight.
 Apollo contemplates leaving with his son, but falls asleep.
 He awakens to find himself chained to the radiator.
 Emma breaks his jaw with a hammer and kills Brian before disappearing.
 A grief-stricken Apollo holds several of Emma’s coworkers hostage, demanding to know where she has gone.
 Apollo is convicted and spends two months incarcerated at Rikers Island.

 Apollo and his business partner Patrice sell a rare book to William Wheeler.
 Wheeler tells Apollo that he knows Emma’s whereabouts.
 Together, they go to North Brother Island.
 Apollo is captured by a group of women and brought to Callisto, or “Cal”, their leader.
 All of these women have similar stories; they all killed a child that they believed was replaced with a changeling.
 Wheeler attacks the compound.
 Cal tells Apollo to visit Brian’s grave, and that Emma is searching for Brian in the forest.
 She stays behind as Apollo and the rest of the compound members flee.